zelaco/zelaco.github.io/content/authors/admin/_index.md

 Hi!
 I’m José Laço — a bioinformatics researcher with a PhD in Environmental and Biomedical Microbiology.
 My work sits at the intersection of microbial genomics, data science, and computational biology.
 During my PhD, I combined whole genome sequencing, proteomics, and computational pipelines to study hospital-associated bacterial communities.

 Along the way, I’ve presented at international conferences, and participated in science outreach initiatives.
-I'm now expanding my skillset into machine learning and applied data science, with the goal of working at the intersection of biology and data science.
+I'm now expanding my skillset into machine learning and data science, mostly applied to biological datasets.